 Start here: A customer experience definition

-From the first click on your website to the most recent call to your contact center, your customers are constantly forming subtle impressions of your brand, your employees, and the value of your products or services.
-These impressions are cumulative, and everyone in your organization has a hand in shaping them—positively or negatively.
+From the first click on your website to the most recent call to your contact centre, your customers are constantly forming subtle impressions of your brand, your employees, and the value of your products or services.
+These impressions are cumulative, and everyone in your organisation has a hand in shaping them—positively or negatively.

 Customer experience, also known as CX, is the aggregate of all the perceptions a customer has about your business over the course of your relationship.
 This includes all the sentiments attached to those perceptions.

 For example, a customer might experience delight at the quality of your product, surprise that your marketing emails address pressing needs of the moment, or relief that your delivery and customer support services are fast and convenient.
 Every touchpoint along the customer journey matters because, consciously or not, the quality of those experiences is what will sway the customer towards becoming a repeat buyer or continued subscriber.

 Today’s consumers have an abundance of choice, and they can seek out and compare products and services online in a matter of seconds.
 As such, CX has become a critical differentiator for businesses in virtually every sector.
 In fact, CX has become so important that it’s difficult to conceive of a business that wouldn’t improve its bottom line by focusing on it.

 A good customer experience has a positive effect on every measure of success for a business.
 Higher revenue, greater customer retention and loyalty, sustained growth, and improved brand reputation can all be linked to CX improvements.

 Customer experience vs. customer service